CS123, Intro to AI

 Learning: AI systems have a better way of acquiring knowledge, which can lead to improved problem-solving and innovation.

+In 2011, An IBM computer system named Watson beat two of Jeopardy's all-time champions, Ken Jennings and Brad Rutter.
 The original Watson was a room-size computer consisting of 10 racks holding 90 servers, with a total of 2,880 processor cores.
 Watson was trained on information from Wikipedia, encyclopedias, dictionaries, religious texts, novels, plays, and books from Project Gutenberg, among other sources.

 Watson’s architecture, known as DeepQA, utilized over 100 different algorithms and techniques to analyze questions, generate hypotheses, and evaluate evidence.
 The more of its algorithms that independently arrived at the same answer, the higher Watson’s confidence level.
 If the confidence level was high enough, Watson was programmed to buzz in during a game of Jeopardy.
 It took Watson an average of 3 seconds to come up with an answer.